Support the news

 This is the show where I cut my teeth as a journalist.
 I was a fledgling producer in 2002, and those first five intense years were where I learned how to strive for powerful, revealing conversations.
 That’s why On Point’s core values — depth, complexity, rigor — still drive everything I do to this day.
 That will never change.Meghna Chakrabarti

-Starting this fall, On Point will be a singular daily show that resonates at any hour, whether you listen live on the radio or on demand to our podcast.
+Starting Monday, On Point will be a singular daily show that resonates at any hour, whether you listen live on the radio or on demand to our podcast.
 I can’t wait to share with you what comes next.
 Stay tuned.

 Support the news